United States Programs, Lifeline

 Eligible households on Tribal lands may receive a higher monthly discount called the enhanced Tribal benefit.
 Ask providers that serve Tribal areas about plan details.

-As of September 2025, ACP is paused and monthly benefits ended in 2024.
+As of November 2025, ACP remains paused and monthly benefits ended in 2024.
 If Congress restores funding, official sources will publish updates.
-Apply through Lifeline.
+Apply through Lifeline in the meantime.

 • Federal Communications Commission, Lifeline consumer information, FCC.gov, Lifeline